BassXT/xtool/README.md

 ## Installation

-### HCAS
+### HACS

-1. Add as this repo as a custom repo in HCAS
+1. Add as this repo as a custom repo in HACS
-1. Search for Xtool in HCAS and install
+1. Search for Xtool in HACS and install

 ## Manual Install